Thread Brow Lift in Scottsdale, AZ 85260

 swipe to compare

 Threading is not a surgical equivalent.
-There are three main surgical brow lift techniques — classic, endoscopic, and temporal — each involving incisions and surgeon-administered anesthesia.
-For severe brow ptosis or heavy upper eyelid skin, a consultation with a plastic surgeon is the more appropriate starting point.
+Surgical brow lift techniques — classic, endoscopic, temporal — each involve cosmetic incisions and surgeon-administered anesthesia.
+The thread approach offers a shorter recovery and smaller scale of intervention: no operating-room surgery, no surgical incisions, and no permanent tissue repositioning.
+For severe brow ptosis or heavy upper eyelid skin, a plastic surgeon consultation is the more appropriate starting point.
+The brow lift pairs naturally with a full PDO thread lift or neck thread lift as part of a coordinated non-surgical facelift plan.

 Thread Brow Lift vs. Botox Brow Lift